LaOnZenaMoon/community-backend/README.md

 # community-backend
 * For community project, back-end server
-* Will be used with other projects[community-frontend, authentication-backend,spring-cloud-infra]
+* Will be used with other projects[community-frontend, authentication-backend, spring-cloud-infra]

 ## community-api
 * REST API Documentation